 What Is A Cinquain Poem?

 The most common type of cinquain is the American cinquain.
-A variant of the American cinquain, known as didactic cinquain, is taught at the school level.
+A variant of the American cinquain, known as didactic cinquain.
+These poems can be used to teach or introduce poetry to kindergarten or primary school students.

 Though they are only five lines long, cinquains tell us a story.
 Not just description words, they also have action words or conclusions.